Yearly Milestones

 -

-Hard to understand
+Speech is hard to understand

 -

-Dropped sounds (“ca” for “cat”)
+Sounds are dropped (“ca” for “cat”)

 -

-Limited consonant sounds
+Limited variety of consonant sounds

 Feeding Concerns